VestOfHolding/SuperMarioPartyDice/README.md

 ## Current Goals/Questions

 - [x] Oh.
 Right.
 Character shouldn't be allowed to have less than zero coins.
 That will probably noticeably increase everyone's coin averages, lol.
-- [ ] Implement the "Whomps on the Move" event in the Whomp's Domino Ruins board.
+- [x] Implement the "Whomps on the Move" event in the Whomp's Domino Ruins board.
 - [ ] After addressing the above two issues, we need a look-ahead system for the paths that have some sort of coin toll.
 That way an agent knows that they can't take a path if they can't pay the toll.
 - [ ] Get any data on what events come up for Extra Bad Luck spaces (though I have a feeling landing on them happens infrequently enough that it won't really affect the data in the end).
+- [ ] Take advantage of the capabilities I get with JGraphT to create a visualization of the board graphs.
 - [ ] Fine-tune the Sand Bridge collapsing in Megafruit Paradise.
 I've heard it can randomly collapse after 3-5 uses, but in the four cases I've witnessed it's been 5.
 Either that's coincidence, or it's not 3-5, or the randomness isn't uniform.
 Without more data I don't know which it is for certain.

 ## Ongoing Goals